russellgordon/ics4u-s2-2024-25/content/source-ics4u/s1/All Classes/Thread 1, Day 2.md

 ## Things to do before our next class

 - [ ] Do your best to complete [[Loops#RSA Numbers|the recap exercise]], sharing your progress [on Notion](https://notion.so).

-> [!IMPORTANT]
->
-> **Please bring your iPhone or iPad to our next class.**
->
-> We will be revisiting how to load software on to your phone directly from Xcode.
-You will need your phone for this exercise.
-If you do not have an iPhone or iPad, Mr. Gordon has a spare phone that you can use for on-device testing.